StamusNetworks/suricata-language-server/README.rst

 * Server Path: ``C:\\Users\\User\\AppData\\Local\\Programs\\Python\\Python310\\Scripts\\suricata-language-server.exe``
 * Suricata Path: ``C:\\Program Files\\Suricata\\suricata.exe``

+A note about using the ``suricata-language-server`` in Windows, using a UNC path, like this ``\\fileserver\rules\rule.rules``, will fail at the moment (https://github.com/StamusNetworks/suricata-language-server/issues/4).
+A workaround is to reference a rule file or folder of rules by a mapped drive letter, ie. ``S:\Rules\rule.rules``.

 The Suricata IntelliSense extension is hosted on its `own project on GitHub <https://github.com/StamusNetworks/suricata-ls-vscode>`_.

 Sublime Text 3